 - 3 eggs

 - 1 tablespoon olive oil

-Sift flour onto a clean work surface and make a well in the center.
-Break eggs into the well and add oil and salt.
-Gradually mix egg mixture into the flour using fingers of one hand, bringing the ingredients together into a firm dough.
-If the dough feels too dry, add a few drops of water; if it’s too wet, add a little more flour.
+Make a well in the center of the flour on a clean work surface.
+Break the eggs into a well and add the oil and salt.
+Mix the egg mixture into the flour with one hand’s fingers, bringing the ingredients together into a firm dough.
+Add a few drops of water if the dough is too dry; if it’s too wet, add more flour.

-Remove dough from plastic wrap and cut into 4 equal pieces.
-Working with one piece at a time and keeping the others covered, lightly flour the dough and roll it out using a pasta machine.
-Use the pasta cutter attachment to cut the sheets into tagliatelle or cut the pasta by hand on the counter top with a chef’s knife.
-Flour the cut pasta and hang it on a wooden spoon placed across the top of a wide pot or on a clean clothing rack to dry a bit.
-Then shape them into small nests and leave them to dry another 10 minutes before cooking.
-If you’re not cooking all the tagliatelle now, let the nests dry at room temperature overnight and then store into zip-top bags or other airtight container and stored for several months.
+Cut the sheets into tagliatelle with the pasta cutter attachment or by hand on the countertop with a chef’s knife.
+Flour the cut pasta and hang it to dry on a wooden spoon across the top of a large pot or a clean clothing rack.
+After that, shape them into small nests and set them aside to dry for another 10 minutes before cooking.

-Boil a large pot of water.
-Add a generous pinch of salt and cook tagliatelle for 2-3 minutes.
-Drain the pasta and reserve some cooking water.
+Bring a large pot of water to a boil.
+Cook the tagliatelle for 2-3 minutes after adding a generous pinch of salt.
+Drain the pasta and set aside some of the cooking water.

 For the beetroot pesto.

 - some freshly ground black pepper

 - juice of one lemon